heinlein/ami-search/README.md

 # ami-search
-Find latest commonly used AWS machine images.
+Find the latest 64-bit HVM- and EBS-enabled Amazon Machine Images (AMI) available for certain OS distributions.
+For most distributions, we look for gp2 block devices.
+Images are returned in reverse chronological order, the most recent being the first listed.

+## Rationale

-When I setup AWS EC2 instances for myself or for clients, I typically fall back on just a few OS/Distribution options: Amazon Linux, CentOS, Ubuntu LTS, or FreeBSD.
-I like to use the newest image available, so I hacked up this script to list the newest images for those distributions.
+When I launch AWS EC2 instances for myself or for clients, I typically fall back on just a few OS/Distribution options: Amazon Linux, CentOS, Ubuntu LTS, or FreeBSD.
+I like to use the newest AMI available, so I hacked up this script to list the newest images for those distributions.